Pointe au Baril, Ontario

 Pointe au Baril is a community in the Canadian province of Ontario, located on the east coast of Georgian Bay.

 The community is located in the township of The Archipelago in the Parry Sound District.

-Pointe au Baril is a popular destination in all four seasons for boating, camping, sport-fishing, snowmobiling, and more.
-It is made up of a collection of islands, with access to the main land on the eastern shore of Georgian Bay.
-Pointe au Baril has a permanent population of 200-250 people, but increases to about 8,000 over the summer.

-Community name

-Pointe au Baril was named after the barrel on the point that originally (1870s) marked the treacherous entry to the main channel from the open water of Georgian Bay.
-Early fur traders from Penetanguishene apparently lost a canoe near the point.
-Their canoe included a barrel of whiskey that was found by stranded traders the next spring.
-After a drinking spree the barrel was left on the point as a beacon.
-French mariners were soon calling it Pointe-au-Baril.
-Later this marker was improved to include a lantern in the barrel that would be lit by the first fisherman returning inland to light the way for the rest of the boats.

-Pointe au Baril Station

-Pointe au Baril may refer to the original Barrel on the Point reference or the actual village, built around a train station, about six nautical miles (11 km, 7 miles) away.
-Highway 69 follows the same path as the railway and they both run past the east tip of what is known as the Main Channel.
-This channel is a well marked route from the village to the lighthouse.

-The village has a North Shore and a South Shore road but islander travel is by boat.
-The village is referred to as The Station by most residents.
-Pointe au Baril Station is well suited for launching water craft and is supported by many marinas and a substantial public dock.

 Historic landmarks

 Lighthouse

 The point is lit by the recently automated lighthouse.
 This historic lighthouse opens its doors for tours in the summer months.
 The lighthouse is a part of a light system which includes a range tower (about one half nautical mile behind the lighthouse) and a turn buoy (nearly three nautical miles offshore from the lighthouse) which work together to allow safe passage through the many shoals that cover the eastern coast of Georgian Bay (45°33′33″N 80°30′13″W).
 The first Lighthouse keeper was Samuel Edward Oldfield (1843-1917) who was appointed in 1889.